JimNikou/JimNikou/README.md

 ### Hi there, I'm **Dimitris** 👋

-I'm a student at the International Hellenic University, studying on the Department of Computer, Informatics and Telecommunications Engineering
+I'm a student at the International Hellenic University, studying in the Department of Computer, Informatics and Telecommunications Engineering